DavisIsEthan/DavisIsEthan/README.md

 - Machine Learning for Data Analysis
 - Miscellaneous Projects as I learn new packages/languages

 Projects are categorized by their topic (e.g. from the above list).
-The overwhelming majority of projects are done in Python, but some C-family, Perl, and even Gnuplot make appearances.
+The overwhelming majority of projects are done in Python, but some C-family, FORTRAN, Perl, and even Gnuplot make appearances.

 <!---